KennethJAllen/ygo-small-world/README.md

 ## Summary

-[Small World](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=16555&request_locale=en) is a *Yu-Gi-Oh!* card which is notorious for being difficult to understand.
+[Small World](https://www.db.yugioh-card.com/yugiohdb/card_search.action?ope=2&cid=16555&request_locale=en) is a *Yu-Gi-Oh!* card which can search any monster in your deck.
 The idea is that you reveal a card from your hand, reveal a card from your deck with exactly one property in common with your original card, then reveal a third card also with exactly one property in common with the second card, and add that third card to your hand.

 In theory, Small World can search any monster from your deck and add it to your hand.
 However, it may not be possible to bridge a card in your hand to the card that you want to search.
 The first card you reveal in your deck is referred to as the *bridge* which connects the card you reveal in your hand and the card you add to your hand.